-Reflection by Aidan Troy [Aodhán O Troighthigh] Only view of the writer – no more, no less.
+Reflection by Aidan Troy [Aodhán O Troighthigh] Please note: the view of the above alone.

 Today at St Joseph’s, along with the Advent Masses, we have three extra blessings – a Carol Service, Nativity Pageant and Christmas Parish Social.
 It’s easy to take such blessings for granted, but each is a gift from God.

 The task of us Advent pilgrims is to search for an answer to the question posed by St Mark’s Gospel – “Who is Jesus Christ?”
 The danger is that I may not take this question seriously.
 Surely, by now I know who Jesus is?
 But do I?
 If Advent 2017 is not another, ‘beginning of the Good News about Jesus Christ, the Son of God’, then I have fallen into a trap.

 The trap is to believe that by now all has been accomplished.
 Sometimes I fall into the trap of imagining that the Church is like a giant computer that has all possible answers stored.
 Press the right button and out comes the solution.
 Wrong.
 A paradox of faith is, that all has been given and, yet everything remains to be done.

 True, we have four Gospels, each inspired Word of God.
 But, there is another Gospel yet to be written.
 It is our gospel, our good news.
 The writing doesn’t start with a blank sheet of paper but with falling in love with Jesus who is in love with each of us.

 The gospel we write will always be done with Jesus as inspiration and guide.
 Pens are not needed.
 Jesus starts with a call to friendship and an offer of love.
 He is completely honest in telling us that to join hands and hearts with Him leads to the Cross.